-business@school is an educational initiative of the international company The Boston Consulting Group.
+business@school is an educational initiative of the international company Boston Consulting Group.
 The goal is to give senior high school students a closer, hands-on look at business over the course of one school year.
 In the process, participating students acquire and hone soft skills that prepare them for life after school.

 Over three phases, students try their hand at business: First by analyzing a large and then a small company, and then by developing their own business idea, including a business plan.